Preparing Inbound Shipments

 -

-Wrong Quantities: Items received with too few or too many units compared to the quantity expected will require extra counting and recounting to confirm actual quantities received.
+Wrong Quantities: Items Received with too few or too many units compared to the quantity expected will require extra counting and recounting to confirm actual quantities Received.

 -